The Location Of The ‘Star Wars’ Resort At Walt Disney World Has Now Been Announced

 While there is no confirmed information as of yet, Disney could go the route of building a bridge that comes from the resort and gives guests a direct entrance into Galaxy’s Edge.
 Having this immediate entrance into the park would allow the completely immersive experience to never be interrupted.

-There is not a ton yet known about the new hotel, but it is expected to be unlike anything anyone has ever seen before.
-There will be characters from the Star Wars saga around while guests are even encouraged to dress up like people do in the films of the franchise.
+There is not much yet known about the new hotel, but it is expected to be unlike anything anyone has ever seen before.
+There will be characters from the Star Wars saga around, and guests are even encouraged to dress up like people do in the films of the franchise.

 For now, it has been confirmed that Star Wars: Galaxy’s Edge will open in both Disneyland and Walt Disney World in 2019.
 The exact date isn’t yet known, but to have it narrowed down to a season is as close as fans can get right now.
-As for the Star Wars-themed resort hotel, the immersive and incredible experience will be built right next to Disney’s Hollywood Studios, but now, fans just need an opening date.
+As for the Star Wars-themed resort hotel, the Inquisitr reported that the immersive and incredible experience will be built right next to Disney’s Hollywood Studios, but now, fans just need an opening date.